 “Otherwise how could the main character end up getting together with her nemesis, WTAE Station President Charles W. Wolfertz III (Bradley Cooper), as the city descended into chaos and acrimony around them?”

 The African American community will also be well represented, with Idris Alba (Beasts Of No Nation, The Wire) playing a Wilkinsburg warlord who engages in constant battle with his counterpart in the adjacent war-torn neighborhood of Homewood (Forest Whitaker to be confirmed).
-Rounding out the main cast is a fiery Latina blogger (Selena Gomez) who is quick to take the main character to task over her insensitive use of a hashtag.
+Rounding out the main cast is a fiery Latina blogger (Selena Gomez) who is quick to take the main character to task on twitter.
+Russell explained that getting everything right will be of paramount importance.

-“If there’s one thing I want this film to be remembered for, it’s authenticity, as everyone I talk to tells me that’s what Pittsburgh is all about, along with pierogies – whatever the hell they are.”
+“If there’s one thing I want this film to be remembered for, it’s authenticity, as everyone tells me that’s what Pittsburgh is all about – along with pierogies – whatever the hell they are.”

 The attention to detail is evident in a promotional clip already released in which an uncredited George Clooney, playing a thinly-disguised Ken Rice, turns to speak directly to the camera.